keybase/client/go/saltpack/specs/saltpack_encryption.md

 Finally, the scheme accommodates anonymous receivers and anonymous senders.
 Thus, each message needs an ephemeral sender public key, used only for this one message, to hide the sender's true identity.
-Some implementations of the scheme can choose to reveal the keys of the receivers to make user-friendlier errors messages on decryption failures (e.g., "Can't decrypt this message on your phone, but try your laptop.")
+Some implementations of the scheme can choose to reveal the keys of the receivers to make user-friendlier error messages on decryption failures (e.g., "Can't decrypt this message on your phone, but try your laptop.")
 If the sender wants to decrypt the message at a later date, she simply adds her public keys to the list of recipients.